Research Areas

 Personal, local and global solutions

-Regenerative and reproductive medicine and cancer research is practiced in the internationally valued Institute of Molecular and Cell Biology of the University of Tartu.
+Regenerative and reproductive medicine and cancer research are practised in the internationally valued Institute of Molecular and Cell Biology of the University of Tartu.
 The Institute of Technology’s research directions include synthetic biology, biomedical and environmental technologies, intelligent materials and computer vision.

-UT is also home to Estonian Genome Centre (The Biobank) that holds the genome data of 52,000 individuals, all of them genotyped for over 700,000 different genetic variants.
+UT is also home to the Estonian Genome Centre (The Biobank), which holds the genome data of 52,000 individuals, all genotyped for over 700,000 different genetic variants.
 In 2018, the Genome Centre aims to collect the genetic data of 100,000 people and integrate it into medical practice by giving people feedback on their personal genetic risks.

-The ongoing research of National Institute of Chemical Physics and Biophysics (KBFI) focuses on cancer diagnostics, using Molecular System Bioenergetics approach to provide solutions in the field of cancer and muscular cell bioenergetics.
+The ongoing research of National Institute of Chemical Physics and Biophysics (KBFI) focuses on cancer diagnostics, using the Molecular System Bioenergetics approach to provide solutions in the cancer and muscular cell bioenergetics field.

 Competencies of TalTech’s Department of Health Technologies include diagnostics of cardiovascular diseases, brain diagnostics and chronic diseases: optical kidney dialysis monitoring, wearables: sensors and monitors plus e-Health.